HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 #### Output example:
 It's just a wrapper function used to shorten main script.
 To execute it anyways look at 3.14 main execution.

-### 3.14 MAIN scripts for generating results – need to be executed!
+### 3.14 Main script for generating results – need to be executed!
 **Structure**:
 - Input values
 - Main script